ansys/pyansys-geometry/doc/source/examples.rst

 Math and sketch examples
 ------------------------
-This section demonstrates the math operations on geometric objects and sketching basic sketch objects in PyGeometry.
+This section demonstrates the math operations on geometric objects and basic sketching capabilities in PyGeometry.

 .. nbgallery::